AmiyaI/Chainguard-Project/README.md

 ## Project Benefits 🎯

 This project showcases my ability to set up and manage cloud infrastructure using Terraform and Kubernetes and to transition from manual deployment using manifests to a more automated and scalable approach using Helm.
-It demonstrates my understanding of key DevOps principles and tools relevant to the **Technical Support Enginner** role at Chainguard.
+It demonstrates my understanding of key DevOps principles and tools relevant to the **Associate DevOps Engineer** role at Chainguard.

 ## 🚀 Future Improvements & Industry Best Practices